bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 - An "Autoloadable Namespace" is a namespace which contains autoloadable classes.

-- The "Corresponding Directory" of an autoloadable namespace is the directory that contains the PHP files defining the autoloadable classes within that namespace.
+- The "Corresponding Directory" of a namespace is the directory that contains the PHP files defining the autoloadable classes within that namespace.
 The location of that directory is given as a relative path from the root of the containing library.

 - A "Base Namespace" is a namespace for which a corresponding directory is explicitly defined.